idaholab/mastodon/doc/content/examples/example12c.md

 !listing examples/ex12c/FSI_ex12c.i

-## Results: Pressures on the tank and wave heights on the fluid
+## Results: Pressures on the tank and wave heights over the fluid

 Pressures acting on the tank wall as a function of time are recorded at the circular red dot as illustrated in [fig:Tank].
 Wave heights as the function of time are also